pierre-dejoue/poly2tri/README.md

 - Members Triangle::contrained_edge[] and Triangle::delaunay_edge[] are now private
 - Removed function IsDelaunay
 - Method Triangle::GetPoint(index) now returns a const Point*
 - Many other methods in class Triangle have changed to take or return const Point* instead of references.
 Most of those methods, despite being public, are unlikely to be used in client code.
 - Remove CDT::GetMap().
 That method was for debug purpose only and imposed an extra memory cost.
-- Method CDT::GetTriangles() returns a vector of unique_ptr by const ref.
-This is likely to break some client code.
-A free function p2t::GetTrianglesAsVector(cdt) has been added to facilitate the transition.
 - Removed p2t::Triangle::DebugPrint().
 Replaced by overloaded operator<<.

 ### Non-Breaking